Lake Louise Ice Skating: Everything You Need to Know

 Skate Rentals from the Fairmont:

-You can also rent skates from Wilson Sports in the Lake Louise Village for $12 or in Banff at Banff Adventures for $15 a day.
+You can also rent skates from Wilson Sports in the Lake Louise Village for $12 or on Banff Avenue at Banff Adventures for $15 a day.

 You Can Skate on a Bright Blue Paradise